Alfred Sears

 Alfred Michael Sears is a Bahamian Progressive Liberal Party politician, lawyer, and educator serving as the Minister of Immigration and National Insurance since 2023.
-He also serves as the Member of Parliament for Fort Charlotte, a position he has held since 2021.
+He also serves as the Member of Parliament for Fort Charlotte, a position he has held from 2021 to 2026.

-Previously, Sears served as an MP for Fort Charlotte from 2000 to 2012, the Attorney-General from 2002 to 2006, the Minister of Education, Science and Technology from 2002 to 2007, and the Minister of Public Works and Utilities from 2021 to 2023.
+Previously, Sears served as an MP for Fort Charlotte from 2002 to 2012, the Attorney-General from 2002 to 2006, the Minister of Education, Science and Technology from 2002 to 2007, and the Minister of Public Works and Utilities from 2021 to 2023.

 Education

 Sears holds a Certificate of Legal Education from Norman Manley Law School, a Juris Doctor degree from New York Law School, a Bachelor of Arts in political science and a Master of Philosophy in international relations both from Columbia University.

 Career

 Prior to being elected to parliament in 2002, Sears was an educator and lecturer for Caribbean Politics and International Relations at Hunter College, City University of New York from 1976 to 1992.
 He also taught Labour Law, Business Law and Hospitality Law as an adjunct lecturer in Nassau for the University of the West Indies, Florida International University and Nova Southeastern University from 1992 to 2002.
 Sears was also a lawyer who was experience in commercial, criminal, corporate, and civil litigation.